Vaughan-Peter/Environment-Sustainability/ReadMe.md

 ---

+## 🧭 Code of Conduct
+We are committed to fostering a welcoming, respectful, and inclusive community.
+By participating in this project, you agree to uphold the values of kindness, collaboration, and professionalism.

+Please review our [Code of Conduct](Code_of_Conduct.md) to understand the standards we expect from all contributors and maintainers.

+If you encounter any behavior that violates these principles, please contact the project maintainers.

+---

 ## 📖 License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and adapt the material — just credit this repo.